pluvial/svelte-adapter-deno/README.md

 ### serverFile

 You can provide your own server file and use `build/handler.js` to handle sveltekit requests. if this option not provided, `build/server.js` will be created

-### filesPrefix
-The prefix for static and client side files (TODO: better description)

 ### precompress